If you’re trying to help your child master their math facts, forget the drills and worksheets and play some of these fun games instead!

 How to Make Math Facts Fun

 While it’s important for children to learn their math facts, it doesn’t need to be boring!
 Make math facts fun by incorporating games and activities your children love to play.
-The more time spent playing these games, the more practice your child is getting performing basic calculations.
-Plus, games are a great way to include the entire family in on the fun!
+Indeed, the more time spent playing these games, the more practice your child is getting performing basic calculations.
+Furthermore, games are a great way to include the entire family in on the fun!

 DISCLOSURE: THIS POST CONTAINS AFFILIATE LINKS AT NO COST TO YOU.
 THIS MEANS I MAY RECEIVE A SMALL COMMISSION IF YOU MAKE A PURCHASE USING THESE LINKS.